 Located in Florida Keys, the snorkeling in Marathon Key offers more than a half-dozen beautiful snorkel dive spots.
-The best Marathon Key snorkeling based on popularity are considered to be Sombrero Beach, Sombrero Reef, Bahia Honda State Park, Newfound Harbor Reefs, and Coffins Patch.
+The best Marathon Key snorkeling based on popularity are considered to be Sombrero Beach, Sombrero Reef, Bahia Honda State Park, Coffins Patch, and Delta Shoals.
 For a detailed dive site description and printable snorkel dive map, just select a Marathon Key snorkeling dive below.

 On the south side of Marathon Key, the snorkeling off Sombrero Beach is popular with local families.
 Within the designated swimming area, there are calm sea grass beds among the sand flats that are habitat for starfish, lobster and crabs.
 Plus, from April to October, the beach area is known for its hawksbill turtles.
 However, the water clarity is usually pretty poor unless it is super calm and windless for several days in a row.
 Even with clarity, there is usually not much to see.
 The best bet is to try snorkeling along the rocks at both ends of the beach during high tide, and you'll want to try March through September.